jenkins-x/jx-docs/content/en/community/_index.md

 Feel free to [add your questions to the doc](https://docs.google.com/document/d/1wHdBlZAN-ndPELuBoM5HBnYiQLvcz92-euXne2mKOEI/edit) or ask your questions in person.

-Previous office hour agendas and recordings can be found in the [archives](/community/office_hours/)
+Previous office hour recordings can be found on our [Jenkins X YouTube channel](https://www.youtube.com/channel/UCN2kblPjXKMcjjVYmwvquvg/playlists) in the Office Hours playlist.

+Alternatively, see our office hours [archives](/community/office_hours/).

 ### Subscribe to the Jenkins X Newsletter
 Our newsletter is filled with various topics and relevant content for people just starting, or folks who have been using the platform for a while.